Maine Coast Photography Workshop: Lighthouses & Coastal Landscapes

 WORKSHOP DETAILS

-Because participants are encouraged to spread out at many locations this workshop is not advised for beginners.
+Because participants often spread out, this workshop isn't ideal for beginners.

 GROUP SIZE: Target number of participants is 8.

-EFFORT: Moderate - Some photography locations will be just beyond the parking lot, some will involve rock scrambling and hiking around an island with elevation gain.
+EFFORT: Moderate - Some locations are right off the parking lot, while others include rock scrambling or hikes with elevation—especially on Monhegan Island.
 Hiking boots are recommended.

 INCLUDED: Ferry ride to Monhegan Island.